pivoteur/biz/README.md

 1. Building the wealth of the protocol to be deployed to new pools and new projects as the protocol sees fit.
-2. Disbursing protocol-assets to invests from a safe (read: 'slow' or 'boring') repository.
+2. Disbursing protocol-assets to investors from a safe (read: 'slow' or 'boring') repository.

 Liquidity flows into the Treasury from investors and from the protocol pivot-